PrivateBin/PrivateBin/INSTALL.md

 In the file `cfg/conf.php` you can configure PrivateBin.
 A `cfg/conf.sample.php` is provided containing all options and default values.
 You can copy it to `cfg/conf.php` and adapt it as needed.
+Alternatively you can copy it anywhere and set the `CONFIG_PATH` environment variable (see above notes).
 The config file is divided into multiple sections, which are enclosed in square brackets.

 In the `[main]` section you can enable or disable the discussion feature, set the limit of stored pastes and comments in bytes.
 The `[traffic]` section lets